Home > Autism

 Heidi's Recommendations for Best Practices for Persons with Autism include the following:

 * Use of Visual/Picture/Word Schedules or Aug Comm with the supervision of a qualified speech and language pathologist that can be started VERY EARLY!
+Make sure the communication system is available to them 100% of the time, the same system taken everywhere with them!

 * Sensory Processing Evaluation by a Qualified Occupational Therapist